Home» Auto» Bikes» CFMOTO 450 CL-C Launched in Nepal at Rs. 12 Lakhs: Does It Justify Its Cruiser Promise?

 CFMoto has been on a roll since 2025 as the company posted an incredible growth in global motorcycle sales, reaching over 2,50,000 units.
 Much credit goes to the thoughtful expansion of its product lineup, which comes with upgraded engineering and styling, hitting much of every category simultaneously.

 Rishi Trade Center, the authorized distributor of CFMoto in Nepal, also stands in advantage as the parent company is serious about being one of the biggest motorbiking brands globally.
-The latest launch from the distributors, i.e., the CFMoto 450 MT stands as an evidence of it.
+The latest launch from the distributors, i.e., the CFMoto 450 MT, stands as evidence of it.

 With the dust settling on the 450 MT, the company is already moving forward with three new models.
-One of them is the 250 Dual which is a dual-sports bike and the one we are discussing today is from the 450 CL-C series or the Classic Cruiser series.
-While there are two bikes in this series, both of them are the same only differing slightly in terms of styling, ergonomics, and personality.
+One of them is the 250 Dual, which is a dual-sport bike, and the one we are discussing today is from the 450 CL-C series or the Classic Cruiser series.
+While there are two bikes in this series, both of them are the same, only differing slightly in terms of styling, ergonomics, and personality.

-Essentially, a bobber bike is custom made by removing all the superfluous parts like front, fenders, windshields, turn signals, etc. in order to make it more agile, light and minimalist for better performance and aesthetics.
-While the 450 CL-C Bobber does have some cues of a bobber, it can be better perceived as a marketing statement than an actual bobber.
+Essentially, a bobber bike is custom-made by removing all the superfluous parts like front, fenders, windshields, turn signals, etc. in order to make it more agile, light, and minimalist for better performance and aesthetics.
+While the 450 CL-C Bobber does have some cues of a bobber, it can be better perceived as the 450 CL-C’s rugged brother than an actual bobber.

 Let’s have a look at the key specifications of the CFMoto 450 CL-C in Nepal for 2026.